 A Thr 386 Costume Crafts and Properties (3)

 Intensive study of the techniques, materials, and tools used in the more specialized areas of theatrical costuming such as armor, hats, and jewelry.
 Prerequisite(s): A Thr 130 or 135.

 A Thr 390 Internship with New York State Theatre Institute (3-15)

 Individually arranged apprenticeship employing experiences in the Theatre's current schedule of productions and school residencies.
 Emphasis on interdisciplinary learning, theatre production, education, and aesthetic, technical, and business aspects of the arts.
-Prerequisite(s): junior or senior class standing and permission of instructor.
+Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
+Prerequisite(s): permission of instructor.
 S/U graded.

 A Thr 397 Independent Study in Theatre (2-4)

 Workshop dealing with the craft of playwriting.
 Focuses on preparing a stageworthy script; some of these scripts may be considered for production.
 Limited enrollment.
 Only one of A Thr 406Z & A Eng 404 may be taken for credit.
+A Thr 406Z may be repeated once for credit.
 Prerequisite(s): A Thr 322Z or 322 or equivalent, and permission of instructor based on submission of written work.

 A Thr 430 Seminar in Contemporary Theatre (3)

 A survey of dramatic literature and theatrical art from World War II to the present.
 Prerequisite(s): A Thr 322 or 322Z.
 May not be offered during 1999-2000.
 May not be offered during 1999-2000.

 A Thr 440 Acting IV (3)